BETTY BLAYTON-TAYLOR

 1960-62 The Art Student League with Arnold Prince

-1961 City College of New York summer, Educational Psychology and other Education Courses.
+1961 City College of New York summer, Educational Psychology and other

 1959 Graduated from Syracuse University, Bachelor of Fine Arts.